How Are Subways Built

 Building the Tunnel

 For an underground train, it would make sense that a tunnel needs to be dug, but that’s actually where things get complicated.
-Clearly, excavation equipment is needed, but where do you start digging?
+Clearly, excavation equipment is needed and road construction safety is taken into account, but where do you start digging?
 Sometimes a crane is involved to lower the equipment in the hole, but where exactly does everything go?
 How big of a hole do you actually need to dig, and how do you do so safely?

 1. Cut and Cover